andreewD/Natas_solutions/natas7.md

 ```
 <img src="imgs/natas7_sol.PNG" alt="natas7 sol">

-So the password for Natas2 is : DBfUBfqQG69KvJvJ1iAbMoIpwSNQ9bWe
+So the password for Natas 8 is : DBfUBfqQG69KvJvJ1iAbMoIpwSNQ9bWe